The Card (1952 film): Box office

+Critical

+Variety said "the principal character... provides a made-to-measure part for Alec Guinness.
+He brings all his skill and polish into play, and makes this British offering an attractive proposition for the home trade, although its success in America is likely to be more modest than some of the star’s more recent offerings."

 A critic in The Manchester Guardian wrote that "Guinness appears to take only a perfunctory interest in 'Denry.'
 He plays him much too quietly", and that the film "never quite takes wings of fancy."

-The New York Times critic Bosley Crowther gave the film a mixed review, writing "the script Eric Ambler has adapted from Arnold Bennett's old novel, The Card, is provokingly uninfested with dramatic compulsion or push.
+The New York Times critic Bosley Crowther gave the film a mixed review, writing "the script Eric Ambler has adapted from Arnold Bennett's old novel, The Card, is provokingly uninvested with dramatic compulsion or push.
 It just ambles along very gently from one situation to the next ...
 The Promoter, while vastly amusing in spots, is not a first-rate Guinness show."

 In the New York Daily News, reviewer Kate Cameron called the film "delightfully amusing", awarding it three-and-a-half out of four stars.